International Trade

 • countries do not lower their standards to attract business or to get a competitive edge

-• countries abide by the environmental standards to which they have committed;
+• abide by the environmental standards they have committed to

-• countries do not lower their standards to attract business or to get a competitive edge; and
+• do not lower their standards to attract business or to get a competitive edge

-• there is an effective system for enforcing these requirements.
+• have an effective system for enforcing these requirements

-Finally, asked whether they favor or oppose including in new international trade agreements requirements for environmental standards and an effective system for enforcing them, an overwhelming and bipartisan majority were in favor (86%, Republicans 79%, Democrats 94%).
+Finally, asked whether they favor or oppose including in new international trade agreements requirements for environmental standards and an effective system for enforcing them, a large bipartisan majority of 78% were in favor, including 72% of Republicans and 86% of Democrats.

 Status of Legislation